Ashyy0205/MesmerGlass/docs/development/testing.md

 - Use `pytest-asyncio` for async test management

 #### 2. Import Errors
+#### 2.5 Windows Socket/Port Conflicts
+**Symptoms**: `[WinError 10048] only one usage of each socket address...` during tests that start servers.
+**Solutions**:
+- Prefer dynamic ports in tests by passing `port=0` when creating `ButtplugServer`/`MesmerIntifaceServer` to bind an ephemeral free port.
+Read `server.port` after `start()` to get the actual port.
+- Avoid running multiple instances bound to the same fixed port concurrently.

+#### 2.6 Windows BLE Event Loop Warnings
+**Symptoms**: `RuntimeError: Event loop is closed` from bleak scanner during teardown.
+**Notes**: These can occur when a background BLE callback fires during test shutdown.
+We guard these internally; the warnings are benign.
+Ensure proper teardown order and allow a short sleep after stopping servers.

 **Symptoms**: `ImportError` or `ModuleNotFoundError` in tests **Solutions**:
 - Verify relative imports use correct paths (e.g., `..engine.mesmerintiface`)